SSBJ Standards finalized - Complete version! Detailed explanation of the sustainability disclosure obligation and key points

 Structure of the SSBJ Standards

-IFRS-S standards currently consist of two parts, S1 and S2, while SSBJ standards consist of three parts: universal standards and 2 thematic standards (general disclosure standards and climate-related disclosure standards).
-IFRS S1 specifies the basic matters for Create disclosures and the matters to be disclosed regarding risks and opportunities of sustainability Issue in general (SSBJ calls this "core content").
-For ease of understanding, SSBJ standards have been separated into the first half (SSBJ calls it "universal standards") and the latter half, core content (Figure 1).
+While the IFRS-S standards currently consist of two parts, S1 and S2, the SSBJ standards are composed of three parts: a universal standard and two thematic standards (general disclosure standards and climate-related disclosure standards).
+IFRS S1 defines the basic matters for Create disclosures and the matters that should be disclosed regarding the risks and opportunities of sustainability Issue in general (SSBJ calls this "core content").
+For ease of understanding, the SSBJ standards have been separated into the first half (SSBJ calls it the "universal standard") and the second half, the core content (Figure 1).

-Figure 1 : Structure of IFRS-S and SSBJ standards
+Figure 1: Structure of IFRS-S standards and SSBJ standards

 Universal Standard